FOUNDATION - Introduction to core concepts.

 PRACTICE - Integrate Tech Stewardship into your work.

-Estimated 1hr per week between Feb and mid-April, 2022.
+Estimated 1hr per week between early June and late July, 2022.

 COMPLETION - Final reflection and collect micro credential.